Dr-Eberle-Zentrum/AI-supported-coding-in-RStudio/episodes/rstudio-autocompletion.md

 ### Context is Key

 Copilot examines:

 - Your current file's code
-- Open files in RStudio
   - Comments you've written
   - Variable and function names
   - The structure of your code
+- Open files in RStudio (depending on your settings)

 The more context you provide, the better the suggestions!